Marikina–Pasig station: Nearby landmarks

 The station is directly connected to two shopping centers: Sta.
 Lucia East Grand Mall and Robinsons Metro East.
-It is also easily accessible to the residential areas of Barangay San Roque in Marikina via Liamzon, Ditchoy, Dasdasan, Beta, Kapwa, and Sta.
-Lucia Residences.
+It is also easily accessible to the residential areas of Barangay San Roque in Marikina via Liamzon, Ditchoy, and Dasdasan Streets.
+It is also accessible in nearby Sta.
+Lucia Residences and Q Plaza.

-The station also accessible via public transport stops along Marcos Highway for those commuters heading to Ayala Malls Feliz and APT Studios, and along Gil Fernando Avenue for those commuters heading to Marikina City Hall, Marikina Sports Complex, Blue Wave Mall, S&R Marikina, and residential condominiums such as Tropicana Garden City, Marquinton and Sienna Tower Residences, which lie some distance from the station.
-The station is one of the largest train stations built in Line 2 and it is expected as one of the line's busiest stations due to its location at the busiest thoroughfare along Marcos Highway.
+The station is also accessible via public transport stops along Marikina–Infanta Highway for those commuters heading to Ayala Malls Feliz and APT Studios, and along Gil Fernando Avenue for those commuters heading to Marikina City Hall, Marikina Sports Complex, Blue Wave Mall, S&R Marikina, and residential condominiums such as Tropicana Garden City, Marquinton and Sienna Tower Residences, which lie some distance from the station.
+The station is one of the largest train stations built in Line 2 and it is expected as one of the line's busiest stations due to its location at the busiest thoroughfare along Marikina–Infanta Highway.

 Transportation links

 There is a jeepney and UV Express terminal in Robinsons Metro East.
 There is also a jeepney terminal at Sta.
 Lucia Grand East Mall.
 The station also serves a bus stop in Sta.
-Lucia East Grand Mall via Bus Route 9 (Cubao–Antipolo) for direct trips going to and from Marikina, Pasig, Manila and Quezon City in Metro Manila and Cainta and Antipolo in Rizal.
+Lucia East Grand Mall via Bus Route 3 (Antipolo–Quiapo) for direct trips going to and from Marikina, Pasig, Manila and Quezon City in Metro Manila and Cainta and Antipolo in Rizal.
 Taxis are available upon request.